 - Cooking Stove/Fuel – a stove for cooking and to boil water for hot drinks/water purification.
 I use the classic MSR PocketRocket.

 - Fire Steel – My choice of Fire Steel is a Light my Fire Swedish Army Firesteel.
 Incidently I lost mine recently and went with a cheaper alternative, namely the 2XPLORE Ignite Firesteel, which whilst it does work (and includes a handy whistle) I personally find the striker to be a little fiddly and therefore not as consistent at producing a spark.
 Alternatively carry matches or a lighter.

 - Cookware – I generally carry a Pan, Mug, Plate, Spork and Folding Knife – the latter being sharp enough for all round usage.

 - Cleaning Sponge – A sponge (cut in half to save space) for cleaning cookware during your trip.
 This item is on my kit list from experience, I once drank coffee from a pot previously used to heat some baked beans – the resulting ‘boffee’ was unpleasant to say the least!
-Note – I only use stream/lake water to clean with – thus avoiding introducing any cleaning products into the water source.
+Note – I only use water to clean with – thus avoiding the possibility of introducing any cleaning products into the land/water source.